Get in Touch

 • Describe and explain the AI technology stack.

-• Describe and explain the evolution of data science in relation to AI.
+• Describe and explain the relationship between AI and the evolution of data science.

 Module 2: AI Impacts on People and Responsible AI Principles for Government

-• This module outlines the core risks and potential harms associated with AI systems, the characteristics of trustworthy AI systems, and the principles essential to responsible and ethical AI.
-Upon completion of this module, participants will be able to:
+• This module outlines the core risks and potential harms posed by AI systems, the characteristics of trustworthy AI systems, and the principles essential to responsible and ethical AI.
+Upon completion of this module, you will be able to:

-• Describe and explain the core risks and potential harms posed by AI systems.
+• Describe and explain the core risks and potential harms associated with AI systems.

 • Describe and explain the characteristics of trustworthy AI systems.